Mithuna333/Cyclistic-Case-Study/README.md

 * member_casual
     * This column provides the type of customer that the data belongs to.

 Because the data is supposed to be collected by Cyclistic according to the scenario, it is reliable and original.
 The data is taken from the past 12 months, which makes it comprehensive and current.
-As it's a primary data, it doesn't need any citation.
+As it's primary data, it doesn't need any citation.
 This means, the data ROCCCs!

-The data's integrity was checked using Excel by checking for missing values, ensuring no duplicates existed, and the values in each column are accurate.
+The data's integrity was checked using Excel by checking for missing values, duplicates, and accuracy.

 ## Process
 During this phase, the data was processed for analysis.
-This was done using multiple tools so the steps will be outlined accoring to each tool used.
+This was done using multiple tools so the steps will be outlined according to each tool used.

-Excel processing steps:
+**Excel processing steps:**
 1) Added ride_length column by subtracting started_at from ended_at to determine the total ride length, formatted as hh:mm:ss.
 2) Added season column according to the following months:
    * Spring: March-May